llooker/powered_by_modules/Use Cases/Report Selector.md

 ### Step 2: Generate Embed URL

-We could display all the Looks from the API call as selections and Allow the User to visualize this look as a Data Element (Table) or as a Visualization.
+We could display all the Looks from the API call as selections and allow the User to visualize this look as a Data Element (Table) or as a Visualization.

 On a User Selection (of Look/Type of Look) we grab the form parameters and append the Look ID and type (Data = “&show=data”, Viz = “&show=viz”) to generate the embedded URL.